 Ramsay has been invited to several residencies, including two residencies at the Golden Foundation in New York, in 2013 and 2018, at the Albers Foundation, in 2016, and a fellowship at BAU Institute in Italy, in 2012.
 Her work is in the Hofstra University Museum of Art and Brooklyn College collections.

-The Center for Humans and Nature Press will digitally publish Ramsay’s The Nature of Time, One Year of Bird Migrations in the spring, of 2024.
-She was interviewed by BirdNote.org this spring.
+The Center for Humans and Nature Press will digitally publish Ramsay’s The Nature of Time, One Year of Bird Migrations in 2024.
+She was interviewed by BirdNote.org this spring, which aired on NPR, listen here, their blog post expanding the interview is here.
 In 2020, Ramsay was the featured visual artist in The Cincinnati Review, and in 2017 her work was included in an exhibition and publication of the same name, Chromotopia: An Illustrated History of Colour.
 Thames and Hudson published the book by David Coles.

 Writing about Ramsay’s work includes: